 (4) Directions given under subclause (3) may modify the amended provisions, or the conciliation rules or the regulations, to such extent as is necessary or expedient to enable the dispute to be resolved by conciliation under Part XI Division 3 of the amended provisions.

-[Clause 2 inserted by No. 31 of 2011 s.
+[Clause 2 inserted: No. 31 of 2011 s.
 74.]

 3. Pending Part XII applications